 However, because the Department of Education controls the criteria for eligibility, this College and Department cannot be held responsible for changes made during your course of study or after your graduation.
 Additional questions on eligibility should be directed to the Graduate Director.

-Student Learning OutcomesLearning Goal 1: Our graduates will be knowledgeable about forensic accounting and advanced financial auditing concepts and applications.
+Student Learning OutcomesLearning Goal 1: Our graduates will be knowledgeable about advanced concepts and applications in accounting.

-Learning Goal 3: Our graduates will be able to understand and evaluate ethical issues and situations arising in the accounting profession.
+Learning Goal 2: Our graduates will be able to identify ethical issues and situations arising in the accounting profession.

-- Objective 2: Graduate students will identify and evaluate ethical issues and situations arising in business, particularly in the context of a fraud investigation.
+- Objective 2.1: Graduate students will identify ethical issues and situations arising in business, particularly in the context of a fraud investigation.